swico/www.swiss-qr-invoice.org/README.md

 This repository contains the source of the Website for the _Swiss QR Invoice_ organization.

+## Issues

+Pleas use the _issues_ in this repository to discuss the implementation of the QR-bill.

 ## Other resources

 * [Validator](https://github.com/epsitec-sa/facture-qr) written in elm and used by the